rajat343/brainbase-kafka-for-based-takehome-project/README.md

 Kafka has a frontend (client) and a backend (AI server).

-Frontend: NextJS, React, Typescript, Tailwind CSS, Shadcn
+Frontend: NextJS, React, TypeScript, Tailwind CSS, Shadcn
-Backend: Python
+Backend: Python or TypeScript

 ### Frontend
 Kafka's frontend should look similar to Cursor/Windsurf and should be styled similarly to the following, internal version we have of Kafka: